bguiz/bguiz.com/blog/angular-vs-ember-roundup/notes.md

 Higher-level model interaction with server is made possible through the $resource directive.

+restangular:
+AngularJs&apos; way of dealing with model is BYO$A only.
+If you would like a wrapper to provide the standard RESTful functions, this library seesm to be the way to go.

 ### Views

 Almost N/A. You can define them to do trivial things.
 Templates do the heavy lifting.